 Over the next five years, members of the Lake Huron Partnership will undertake 52 actions to address priority environmental threats to water quality and the ecosystem health of Lake Huron.
 The actions are listed in Table 2 along with the contributing Partnership agencies.
-Lake Huron Partnership agencies commit to incorporate LAMP actions in their decisions on programs, funding and staffing to the extent feasible.
 Coordination of all these efforts will be assisted by regular communication among the Partnership agencies.
 Tracking and reporting by the Partnership agencies will help to assess progress, determine success of implementation, support accountability, and provide feedback for future improvements.